All Episodes

 Right.

-I'm I've been to 491 so far.
+I've been to 491 so far.

-They're getting harder and harder to come by because you know there's not many that still left out there.
+They're getting harder and harder to come by because, you know, there's not many that still left out there.

-Uh well, that's only eight to go.
+Well, that's only eight to go.

-Because everywhere I go, I've been there already.
+It's harder to come by now, you know, because everywhere I go, I've been there already.

-Well, you've still got you've still got a hundred to go.
+Well, you've still got 100 to go.

-I probably get them all.
+I'll probably get them all.

 Now, actually, if you go to Charlotte and Atlanta, you'll kill two birds because we're on an AM and FM in both those markets.